sourcefrog/rsyn/README.md

 - [x] List a local directory from a local subprocess.

-- [ ] List a directory over `rsync+ssh`.
+- [x] List a directory over SSH.

 - [ ] Copy a directory from rsync into an empty local directory.

 - [ ] Copy a directory from rsync into a local directory, skipping already up-to-date files, but downloading the full content of missing or out-of-date files.

 - [ ] Connect to an rsync daemon (`rsync://`): these talk a different introductory protocol before starting the main rsync protocol.
 Support downloads with the limitations above.

 - [ ] Support incremental rolling-sum and checksum file transfers: the actual "rsync algorithm".

 Below this point the ordering is less certain but some options are:

 - [ ] Act as a server for rsync+ssh.
 In particular, use this to test rsyn against itself, as well as against rsync.

 - [ ] Act as an `rsync://` daemon.